 Try starting a dialogue with them and show that you care about them and miss them.
 Ask what has changed and look for ways to entice them to come back.
 Often, if they were loyal to your brand, it won’t be too hard to bring them back, but you have to make the first step in rebuilding that relationship.

-Here you have it – 10 most common marketing automation use cases that will help your brand gain new customers, build a stronger relationship with the existing ones, and win the long-lost ones back.
+Here you have it – the 10 most common marketing automation use cases that will help your brand gain new customers, build a stronger relationship with the existing ones, and win the long-lost ones back.

 The world and customer relationships are changing, and so are CRM and major brands.
 Get the ultimate Guide to the Conversational Marketing Factory.